Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 Firefighters performing industrial fire suppression.
 Firemen in full gear, including helmets and breathing apparatus, kneeling near flames.

-This course is designed to provide the student with the skills and knowledge required to respond to urban fires effectively, conduct fire teams operations and respond to local emergencies and incidents.
-This course will involve the skills and knowledge that are necessary in order to work as part of a firefighting team under direct or limited supervision when responding to urban fires.
-It includes proceeding and responding to fires and determining and preparing extinguishing media and equipment for use, entering a structure, conducting search and rescues and combatting fires.
-It also includes the skills and knowledge required to respond to a range of local emergencies and incidents.
-It covers implementing response plans, monitoring the situation, taking necessary precautionary measures, and supporting formal relief.
+This course is designed to provide students with the skills and knowledge required to respond effectively to urban fires, conduct fire team operations, and manage local emergencies and incidents.
+It equips students to work as part of a firefighting team under direct or limited supervision when responding to urban fires.
+The course covers preparing and using extinguishing media and equipment, entering structures, conducting search and rescue operations, and combating fires.
+It also develops the skills and knowledge needed to respond to a range of local emergencies and incidents, including implementing response plans, monitoring situations, taking necessary precautions, and supporting formal relief efforts.

-This course is comprised of three units of competency, which are delivered and assessed in sequence to satisfy pre-requisite requirements.
+This course is comprised of three nationally recognised units of competency, which are delivered and assessed in sequence to satisfy pre-requisite requirements.

 This unit of competency involves the skills and knowledge required to respond to an urban fire where offensive and defensive strategies are used.
 The unit applies to firefighting personnel who work as a member of a team, under direct supervision.
 Work at this level is undertaken under direct supervision, and with instruction.